Published June 9th, 2021

 · Knowledge refers to the relevant and objective information gained through experience.
 Knowledge operationalizes the data and makes it a helpful resource for making predictions or deciding on actions.
 For example, when the autonomous vehicle recognizes that the light is turning red, it can assess the learned practices of safely stopping the car and select a braking action.

-A detailed discussion on the types of knowledge considered to be deep and structured can be found in the article Understanding of and by Deep Knowledge — How knowledge constructs can transform AI from surface corr....
+A detailed discussion on the types of knowledge considered to be deep and structured can be found in the article Understanding of and by Deep Knowledge — How knowledge constructs can transform AI from surface correlation to comprehension of the world.
 This article outlines the various classes of deep information and discusses descriptive knowledge and the role of models of the world, stories, values, and priorities in capturing the full spectrum of knowledge needed for machine comprehension and higher machine intelligence.
 Concept References are introduced to support disambiguation and unified linkage across modalities and dimensions.
 I will refer to a representation that reflects the relations and complexities of multiple types of knowledge (of the kinds depicted in Figure I) as Deep Knowledge.

 In Class 2 systems, the repository contains information, but much of the complex relationships and insights related to the information are encapsulated in the embedded space of the NN.
 In systems with deeply structured knowledge (Class 3 systems), most of the dependencies and relationships are explicitly represented in the knowledge base.